AIDASoft/DD4hep/.github/ISSUE_TEMPLATE/bugreport.md

 ---
-name: Bug Report
+name: Bug or Error Report
-about: Use this template for reporting Bugs
+about: Use this template for reporting Bugs or Errors
 labels: bug
 ---